Bryce Canyon National Park

 - National Parks and Recreation

-Bryce Canyon, only a hour and a half from Kanab, offers an amazing world of rock sculpted into spectacular ten-story sized sedimentary pillars.
-50 million years on the making, this series of amphitheaters has been sculpted into bizarre shapes, slot canyons, windows, fins, and surprising colorful spires called "hoodoos".
-The surreal formations make up a “fairyland” of mystical castles, temples and elegant structures of stone.
-You can enjoy the canyon on a 37-mile scenic drive or explore the wonders of Bryce on foot from numerous trails.
+Bryce Canyon, only an hour and a half from Kanab, offers an amazing world of rock sculpted into spectacular ten-story sized sedimentary pillars.
+50 million years in the making, this series of ampitheaters has been sculpted into bizarre shapes, slot canyons, windows, fins and surprising colorful spires called, "hoodoos."
+The surreal formations make up a "fairyland" of mystical castles, temples and elegant structures of stone.
+You can enjoy the canyon on a 37-mile scenic drive or explore teh wonders of Bryce on foot from numerous trails.

 Visiting nearby Bryce Canyon National Park is easy from Cannonville.
-After spending time in Bryce Canyon, drive 9 miles east to Red Canyon.
+After spending time in Bryce, visit nearby Red Canyon and Kodachrome Basin State Park.

 Things to do